FathiFathallah/FathiFathallah/README.md

 # Hello, I'm Fathi FathAllah 👋

 <!-- Your Bio -->
 I'm a passionate Computer Engineer.
-My interests primarily revolves around Back-End Engineering, AI and Machine Learning.
+My interests primarily revolves around Back-End Engineering and Computer Networks.
 Here, you can find some of my featured repositories and projects.

 <!-- GitHub Stats -->